Mollys Castle

-Mollys Castle is a remote 5,265-foot (1,605-meter) elevation summit located near Goblin Valley State Park, in Emery County, Utah.
-Mollys Castle is situated 2.3 mi east of Wild Horse Butte, and one-half mile outside the park's east boundary.
+Mollys Castle is a remote 5265 ft elevation summit located near Goblin Valley State Park, in Emery County, Utah, United States, on the western edge of the Well Draw valley.

+Description

+Mollys Castle is situated 2.3 mi east of Wild Horse Butte, and 1/2 mi outside the park's east boundary.
 The top of this magnificent butte rises 265 feet above its surrounding terrain.
 Precipitation runoff from Mollys Castle enters the Colorado River drainage basin.

 Geology

 Mollys Castle is a geological feature set within the San Rafael Desert on the southeastern edge of the San Rafael Swell.
 This erosional remnant is composed of Jurassic rock.
 The thin, light-colored layer on top is Curtis Formation caprock, overlaying darker, reddish Entrada Sandstone, which is also the composition of the hoodoos that give Goblin Valley its name.

 Climate

 Spring and fall are the most favorable seasons to visit Mollys Castle.
 According to the Köppen climate classification system, it is located in a Cold semi-arid climate zone, which is defined by the coldest month having an average mean temperature below −0 °C (32 °F) and at least 50% of the total annual precipitation being received during the spring and summer.
 This desert climate receives less than 10 in of annual rainfall, and snowfall is generally light during the winter.